18F/dev-environment-standardization/pages/languages/ruby.md

 `$ bundle update`

-If you find out you need to execute a project's scripts related to its gems (such as if documentation advises this), you can use Bundler to do this.
+If you need to execute a project's scripts related to its gems (such as if documentation advises this), you can use Bundler to do this.
 For example, running a Rails console:

 `$ bundle exec rails c`

 Performing Bundler commands while a gemset is active will lead to the gems only being installed within that gemset.
-However, if you choose not to use gemsets you can still use Bundler to manage per-project dependencies by specifying a directory when installing dependencies:
+If you choose not to use gemsets, you can still use Bundler to manage per-project dependencies by specifying a directory when installing dependencies:

 `$ bundle install --path=<specified path>`